 - Sore throat

-Remember that the main difference between the cold and flu symptoms is their severity.
-When it comes to the flu, it manifests at once and disrupts with the daily routine of the individual.
+Even more, remember that the main difference between the cold and influenza symptoms is their severity.
+First of all, when it comes to the flu, it manifests at once and disrupts with the daily routine of the individual.

 - Body aches